How to Design Income Statements in Excel

-The first and second columns of waterfall charts show the different types of revenue and costs that make up total profit across two different years.
-The first section of the chart shows revenue sources and growth that contribute to the overall profit, followed by costs, such as purchases, material and other operating expenses that reduce the overall profit.
-Note the "Operating expenses" which is a subtotal of all other expenses above it.
+The first and second columns of the waterfall charts show the different types of revenue and costs that make up total profit across two different years.
+The first section of the chart shows revenue sources and growth that contribute to the overall profit, followed by costs, such as product, service, and other operating expenses that reduce the overall profit.
+Note the "Operating income" which is a subtotal of all other expenses above it.
 This intermediate calculation improves readability and helps visualize the end result.
-These subtotals are actually very easy to do in Zebra BI.
-You only need to tell the software how many rows above a certain cell should be included in the calculation and Zebra BI does the rest.
+These subtotals are actually very easy to do in Zebra BI for Office.
+You only need to right-click on the selected row and select the option 'Result' and Zebra BI will do the rest.

 The bar chart displays absolute values and their change.
 The lollipop chart represents relative growth or decrease in percentages.
 The important thing about the variance chart is that it is scaled.
-The length of the chart now corresponds to the actual difference between 2012 and 2013 values.
-(You can switch between absolute and relative variance charts with the click of a single button in Zebra BI chart properties.)
+The length of the chart now corresponds to the actual difference between 2020 and 2021 values.

 Tip: Use a waterfall chart instead of a bar chart to display absolute variance.
 You will be able to visualize not only the values but also how they contribute to the total difference.
 Like this:

-When working with comparisons, you will soon meet the category class column.
-Instead of using negative or positive numbers, you can use the category class column to define whether an item is a positive or negative addition to the total.
-You can read more about the category class column here.
+When working with comparisons, you will soon meet the Zebra BI custom calculations.
+Instead of using negative or positive numbers, you can use the custom calculation Invert to define whether an item is a positive or negative addition to the total.
 Using this feature you can easily invert KPIs that have a negative contribution despite being a positive value.
-For example, an increase in the cost of raw materials is a positive value with a negative impact on your overall profit.
+Simply right-click on the selected KPI and choose Invert.
+For example, an increase in the cost of research and development is a positive value with a negative impact on your overall profit.
 Zebra BI will show it in red, despite it being a positive value.